mikeplem/docker/up_and_running/chapter_4.md

 Hello World.
 Wish you were here.
 ```

-Let's set the environment variable for `WHO` to be `Bubbletonian`.
+Let's set the environment variable for `WHO` to be `Human`.

 ```
-❯ docker container run --env WHO="Bubbletonian" --rm -d -p 9000:8080 example/docker-node-hello:latest
+❯ docker container run --env WHO="Human" --rm -d -p 9000:8080 example/docker-node-hello:latest

 ❯ curl http://localhost:9000
-Hello Bubbletonian.
+Hello Human.
 Wish you were here.
 ```

 There is real power here.
 What this means is that your code can stay generic and change its configuration via environment variables.
 One way this can be beneficial is in local development and testing.
 Configuration for a database could be setup in your code to use environment variables rather that hard coded values.
 This means the container used in production can also be used for local testing by only changing values of relevant variables at runtime.